How to Use Online Maps to Build the Perfect Travel Itinerary

 Lastly, many fail to utilize "layers" effectively.
 Mixing "must-see" landmarks with "maybe" coffee shops in a single color-coded mess creates visual noise.
 This leads to decision paralysis when you are actually on the ground, as you cannot distinguish between a high-priority museum and a low-priority photo op.

-Strategic Implementation of Mapping Ecosystems
+Mapping Ecosystems

 Leveraging Custom Layers for Logical Grouping